cvqnguyen/formula_1_exploration/README.md

 The goals are to determine what resources and factors increase or decrease the likelihood of winning a F1 race.
 Some of the other factors to examine are engine manufacturers, chassis manufacturers, home country track advantage, driver age, among many others.

+Lewis Hamilton, who had driven for McClaren Mercedes with one drivers' champsionship before switching to Mercedes (a team with only 2 drivers' championships before he joined in their entire history), has won 5 champsionships since.
+Another aspect would to be able to explore how this happened.

 ## Resources:
 https://ergast.com/mrd/